restforce/restforce/README.md

 # Force an authentication request.
 client.authenticate!

-# Create a PushTopic for subsribing to Account changes.
+# Create a PushTopic for subscribing to Account changes.
 client.create!
 'PushTopic', {
   ApiVersion: '23.0',
   Name: 'AllAccounts',